Parliament: Rajya Sabha deputy chairperson meets suspended MPs as their sit-in protest continues

 Eighteen Opposition parties wrote to President Ram Nath Kovind, calling the passage of the bills “absolute and total murder of democracy”.
 They also urged him not to sign the farm bills.
 The Congress announced the party will launch a nationwide agitation from September 24 against the ordinances.

-Meanwhile, Union labour minister Santosh Gangwar will table three labour reforms bills – The Occupational Safety, Health And Working Conditions Code, 2020, The Industrial Relations Code, 2020 and the Code on Social Security 2020 – in the House on Tuesday.
+Meanwhile, Union labour minister Santosh Gangwar will table three labour reforms bills – The Occupational Safety, Health And Working Conditions Code, 2020, The Industrial Relations Code, 2020 and the Code on Social Security 2020 – in the Lower House on Tuesday.

 Live updates